 In addition, there are various "themes" that cut across the areas.
 Faculty in the Department of Psychology have a wide range of interests, and the themes of their research often span the boundaries of traditional areas in the field.

 Active research is being conducted in each of the topics listed below, primarily by the faculty listed after each entry.
 There are regular research seminars on these topics, and numerous opportunities to become involved in research with the relevant faculty.

 Students enrolled in the Ph.D. program in the Psychology Department may follow one of two tracks.
-The first is the Common Curriculum, which embraces Social Psychology, Cognitive Psychology, Cognitive Neuroscience, Behavioral Neuroscience, and Perception.
+The first is the Common Curriculum, for those in the areas of Social Psychology, Developmental Psychology and CBB.
 Students within the Common Curriculum may change advisers as long as they have agreement from the new adviser.
 The second track is Clinical Science.
 Students may only be considered for Clinical Science during the graduate school application process, and may not transfer in at a later date.